-North Dakota Hosts Inaugural Governor’s Workforce Summit to Advance Statewide Workforce Strategy
+North Dakota hosts inaugural Governor’s Workforce Summit to advance statewide workforce strategy

-More than 100 workforce leaders from across North Dakota gathered today at the Bismarck State College Advanced Technology Center for the inaugural Governor’s Workforce Summit, a first-of-its-kind event convened by the North Dakota Department of Commerce and hosted by Gov. Kelly Armstrong.
+BISMARCK, N.D. – More than 100 workforce leaders from across North Dakota gathered Thursday at the Bismarck State College Advanced Technology Center for the inaugural Governor’s Workforce Summit, a first-of-its-kind event convened by the North Dakota Department of Commerce and hosted by Gov. Kelly Armstrong.

 The summit marked a pivotal moment in the state’s commitment to strengthening its workforce ecosystem.
 With more than 80 workforce development programs currently in place, the event served as a launchpad for deeper collaboration, strategic alignment and innovation in workforce readiness.